arturmatlega/instalguru-blog-en/_drafts/what-is-screed-and-how-to-use-it.md

   investment.
 Because of the wide variety of products available on the market, choosing a perfect material is not easy.
 Every type of screed has different properties and can be used in different situations.
 What's more, the way one can use it also differs.
-  Although not many people know about it - durability of screed affects the systems installed in the house or apartment.
+  Although not many people know about it - durability of the screed affects the systems installed in the house or apartment.
 How to choose screed and what should you know about it?
 photo: "/uploads/screed.jpg"